Close

 How and why did I choose this project?

-Before deciding on this project, I explored various options, discussing existing projects on Cholera, MERS, M. bovis, and Rift Valley Fever (RVF) with individuals in academia, government, and NGOs, thanks to connections from LSHTM and Royal Veterinary College (RVC).
+Before deciding on this project, I explored various options, discussing existing projects on Cholera, MERS, M. bovis, and Rift Valley Fever (RVF) with individuals in academia, government, and NGOs, thanks to connections from LSHTM and RVC.
 In an ideal world, I would have pursued all of them.
 However, not only was that impossible, but those projects wouldn’t have fully developed the practical skills I needed to start my epidemiological career.

-I sat down with one of my course directors to review my options and clarify my goals.
-My course director helped me realize something my thesis supervisor later echoed – that I have my whole professional career to explore every learning opportunity, but right now, I should focus on taking 50 steps forward rather than 500.
+I sat down with one of my Programme Directors to review my options and clarify my goals.
+My Programme Director helped me realize something my thesis supervisor later echoed – that I have my whole professional career to explore every learning opportunity, but right now, I should focus on taking 50 steps forward rather than 500!

 After considering everything, I decided this malaria project was the perfect fit.
 My supervisors are incredible mentors, the project would provide the data analysis skills I need, and it would involve working with substantial datasets, which is crucial for developing competencies required in national and international epidemiological research.
 Additionally, I would get to go back home, and most importantly, I found the project to be intellectually stimulating and fascinating, providing a deep dive into a critical public health issue.